 - Reduce sugar in any kind of recipe.
 Use fruit as an alternative to add sweetness to recipes.

 - Try sugar-free drinks.
-Give children water as their main drink.
+Give children water or milk as their main drink.

 - If you eat chocolate or sweets, try to keep the quantity down.
 Eating them as part of a meal, and then brushing your teeth, is better than between meals as snacks.